 Volunteer Services: Greet and register Volunteers, distribute shirts & hats the week prior to the tournament.

-Responsible for walk-up ticket sales, providing general tournament information at the Main Gate, and directing Player, Volunteer and Spectator Parking.
+Responsible for walk-up ticket sales and providing general tournament information at the Main Gate.

-Main Gate: Greet spectators, dispense tickets, and manage Will Call.
-Only needed Thursday thru Sunday – tournament days, as admission is free Monday thru Wednesday.
+Main Gate: Greet spectators, dispense tickets, exchange ticket vouchers for tickets and manage Will Call.
+Needed Thursday thru Sunday – tournament days, as admission is free Monday thru Wednesday.

 EVENT LOGISTICS: Days vary with assignment

-Course Conditions / Event Set-Up/Break-Down Committee: Assist tournament staff with mailings, goody bag stuffing, follow-up phone calls, area deliveries and pick-ups, office work, and signage/construction etc. Some setup and tear-down tasks require time before or after the tournament.
+Event Set-Up: Assist tournament staff with mailings, goody bag stuffing, follow-up phone calls, area deliveries and pick-ups, office work, and signage etc. Some setup and tear-down tasks require time before or after the tournament.
 Volunteers are scheduled as needed.
 We will try to provide a minimum notice of 48 hours for any Volunteer assignments prior to tournament week.

 Driving Range: Monitor driving range each day to ensure that range balls, club washing buckets/brushes, drinking water/cups are available and make sure hitting area has been moved each day.